mramshaw/ML_with_SciPy/README.md

 These are a type of __univariate__ plot, much like a __Probability Density Function__.

 If I have understood things correctly, the green line should indicate the second quartile (the __median__).
+Of course, in the tutorial, the corresponding line was red (rather than green as mine shows).

 Outliers (see __sepal-width__) show as circles (although in the tutorial, they show as __+__ symbols).

 Wikipedia has a great diagram showing Box-and-whisker plots contrasted with Probability Density Functions:

 ![Box-and-whisker Plots contrasted with Probability Density Functions](images/Boxplot_vs_PDF.svg)

-Of course, there is also [Seaborn](#seaborn) but that seems like overkill for the current exercise.

 ## Seaborn